-3.3.2 Check the voltage of the battery with a digital voltmeter.
+- Keep sparks, flames, or cigarettes away from battery. - Ventilate when charging or using battery in an enclosed space. - Make sure venting path of battery is always open once battery is filled with acid. - 3.3.2 Check the voltage of the battery with a digital voltmeter.
 Locate the voltage reading of the battery in the table below and charge the battery for the recommended time interval to bring the charge up to a full charge of 12.6 volts or greater.

-IMPORTANT: Make sure the negative battery cables are disconnected and the battery charger used for charging the battery has an output of 16 volts and 7 amps or less to avoid damaging the battery (see the following chart for recommended charger settings).
+IMPORTANT: Make sure the negative battery cables are disconnected and the battery charger used for charging the battery has an output of 16 volts and 7 amps or less to avoid damaging the battery (see chart below for recommended charger settings).